camille-walters/TeamCanadaScenarioSprint/README.md

 The `IntegratedFactoryScene` contains the following major GameObjects:

 - **Simulation Manager**: Controls the entire simulation.
-It has 3 improtant components:
+It has 3 important components:
   - Simulation Manager, which drives the simulation.
   - Analysis Manager, which listens for data from Python after CV analysis of each car
   - Simulation Time Tracker, which tracks the passage of time in the simulation